al-beton/GeoIP2-example/README.md

 You should create an API key and download their latest dataset.

 In this version the MaxMinds data from 06/11/2023 is included.

+New data can be put in the Zipped data folder.

+### Execution

+Run example.py